anonyco/DeferStackJS/README.md

 	}
 }
 ```
 Then, to convert it to using DeferStackJS, we must use the two rules shown above.
-Using theese two rules yeilds the following code:
+Using these two rules yeilds the following code:

 ```Javascript
 var DeferStack = window.DeferStack;